To learn more about each member of the team, click on their photo to read their full bio.

 Outside of work, Daniel lives in Bristol with his partner and two rescue dogs and is a Trustee of Curzon Cinema and Clevedon Community Centre for the Arts and a ‘want-to-be’ runner.

 “It is a privilege to be leading this amazing charity.
 Everyday, working with an amazing team of people, I am reminded just how much caring and the act of kindness can mean to others, even at the most difficult of times.
 I am passionate that as a children’s hospice, everything that we do is shaped by Jessie May children and families.
 We were started by a family, for children and families, and today children and families remain at the heart of everything we do.”

-Director of Funding Development
+Director of Development and Operations and Deputy CEO

 Clare has over 25 years’ experience gained through senior management positions in the non-profit sector.
 Following her degree in Marketing and Economics from Surrey University she started her career at a small local charity in Gloucestershire as a Marketing Assistant.
 It was whilst working here that she gained a passion for fundraising and has since supported both local and national organisations to grow their income.

 For 10 great years she worked for British Heart Foundation, and led a large team of fundraisers across the UK to raise funds from mass participation events.
 In the last 5 years of her career she has chosen to operate in organisations that require a refreshed approach, either to overall organisational approach or specifically to support fundraising.

 As a foster carer herself she understands the importance of caring for the most vulnerable of children and is passionate about ensuring that at Jessie May we can provide support for children and families in their own homes.

 "To be able to work for Jessie May is quite a privilege and I am immensely proud of the work that we do supporting children and families, especially at a time when they need us the most."